 San Cristobal de las Casas is a food lover’s dream destination.
 For a relatively small city, it has an extremely diverse range of cuisines and restaurants.
-You can get pretty much anything – Mexican, Thai, Indian, Italian, Spanish.
-You name it, you’ll probably be able to find it in San Cristobal.
+You can get pretty much anything: Mexican, Thai, Indian, Italian, and Spanish.
+You name it and you’ll probably be able to find it in San Cristobal.

-With so much choice, we’re here to help you out!
-Below are our 4 favourite spots in San Cristobal:
+With so many choices, we’re here to help you out!
+Below are our top 4 favourite spots in San Cristobal:

-La Vina de Bacco — delicious wine and tapas for just $1
+La Vina de Bacco — delicious wine and tapas from $1

-This wine bar has become famous amongst visitors to San Cristobal de las Casas, who can’t help but be amazed at the super low prices.
+This wine bar has become iconic amongst visitors to San Cristobal de las Casas.
 La Vina de Bacco is always busy, no matter the time of day.

 Why?
-They sell glasses of wine for just $1 and with each glass, you also get tapa and popcorn.
-You can’t really ask for much more!
+They sell glasses of wine starting from just $1 and with each glass, you also get a free tapa and popcorn.
+It really doesn’t get better than this!

 El Tacoleto — the best tacos in town